phillipkluge/collatz-conjecture/readme.txt

 Wikipedia: https://en.wikipedia.org/wiki/Collatz_conjecture
 Numberphile Video: https://www.youtube.com/watch?v=5mFpVDpKX70

+(I recommend trying the number 63728127; it produces a very interesting graph)

 (Please run the .m file in MATLAB (anything on or past version 2019a to avoid compatibility issues.))